SEND Policy 2024.docx

 Record Keeping

 The school will record the steps taken to meet students’ individual needs.
 The Deputy Headteacher (Mr J Birkenhead) and the SENCO (Mrs J Wilson) will ensure that records are accurately maintained.
 The student’s Personal Learning Plan will outline specific needs, strategies and study pathways.
-These will be updated by Mr Birkenhead and Mrs Higgins (RHISE Co-ordinator)
+These will be updated by Mr Birkenhead and Mrs Higgins (RHS KS4/5 Co-ordinator)

 In addition to these records a student’s profile may also contain: